Thursday, 23 February 2012

 The sky remained dark grey, overcast and periodically spit down large drops of very cold water to remind me that I was an uninvited intruder and at nature's mercy and whim.
 In a matter of minutes I could very easily be drenched in a flood of ice water from the hostile clouds above.
 Rushing to get ready and catch the train last evening, I had neglected to pack any rainwear.
 Whether optimist or fool, I had been expecting clear weather.
 Those cold wet minuscule missiles were a constant "I told you so."

 Another envelope arrived a few weeks later.
 This letter was longer than the first and was written in English, a very fractured English.
 I realized that Lien Huong’s knowledge of my language was limited and she appeared to have laboured just to write the two short pages.
-Some sentences were challenging because I had difficulty interpreting and understanding their meaning, but I certainly was not going to complain or make any comments in my reply.
-I was gratefully pleased that someone was taking the time to write to me, even if she was half a world away.
-Friends that I had left behind in eastern Canada had forgotten how to write.
+Some sentences were challenging because I had difficulty interpreting and understanding their meaning, but I certainly wasn't going to make any comments in my reply.
+I was grateful and pleased someone was taking the time to write to me, even if she was half a world away.
+Friends I'd left behind in eastern Canada had forgotten how to write.

 We exchanged several letters during the next few weeks but after reading the latest letter I was surprised when she asked me,